-As a year group we will set a number of tasks for the children to complete on a fortnightly basis which will be related to work we complete in class.
+As a year group, we will set a number of tasks for the children to complete on a fortnightly basis which will be related to work we complete in class.
 These can be accessed with a log-in on the internet.
-Details to follow in a separate letter in the next few weeks.
 If you do not have access to the internet, please let your child’s class teacher know.
-In addition to this, English homework will be sent home on a fortnightly basis.
+In addition to this, English homework is also sent home on a fortnightly basis.
 These tasks will relate to spelling, punctuation or grammar.

 At William Harding School we believe that reading in an integral part of learning.
 Children are expected to read for 20 minutes every evening either to themselves, an adult or another child, and it is vital that this happens regularly.
 The children will need to record the details of their book and the pages they have read on that day.
 It is helpful if parents can comment on their child’s reading in the box provided.
 Please remind children that their reading books and reading record books should be in school every day.

 Please can we remind you of the importance in labeling every item of your child’s clothing so we are able to find and return any lost items.
 At this time of the year please can you ensure that your child comes into school with a coat on a daily basis.
 Children are expected to wear black shoes.
 If your child wears boots to school but they must have a change of footwear as part of our school uniform policy